Raymund Ng

-Raymund Ng Teck Heng is a Singaporean former major-general who served as Chief of Air Force from 1998 to 2001.
+Raymund Ng Teck Heng (Note: Chinese: see Chinese name and romanisations) is a Singaporean former major-general who served as Chief of Air Force from 1998 to 2001.

 Education

-Ng attended St. Gabriel's Secondary School and National Junior College.
+Raymund Ng Teck Heng attended St. Gabriel's Secondary School and National Junior College.
+During this period, Ng also obtained a private pilot licence from the Singapore Youth Flying Club.

 In 1977, Ng was awarded the Singapore Armed Forces Overseas Merit Scholarship to study aeronautical engineering at the University of Manchester and obtained a Bachelor of Science.
 He also obtained a Master of Business Administration from Imperial College London in 1993.

 Military career

 Ng enlisted in the Singapore Armed Forces in December 1974, and served as a fighter pilot in the Republic of Singapore Air Force.
 During his career in the military, Ng has held the appointments of Head, Joint Plans Department; Head, Air Operations Department; Commander, Tengah Air Base; and Chief of Staff (Air Staff).

 Ng was promoted from the rank of colonel to brigadier-general on 1 July 1997, and to the rank of major-general on 30 June 1999.

 Ng succeeded Goh Yong Siang as the Chief of Air Force on 1 July 1998 and stepped down on 1 April 2001.
 He was succeeded by Lim Kim Choon.